 Each of those arrows is a different project, focus, or thing… that required my energy and time.

 And as you may be able to relate… when you are working on so many things… none of those things can really grow to their full potential.

 … is what happens when you say “no” to 99% of everything (even things that look like great opportunities) and say YES to just the essential few things that are going to help you make the biggest impact in your life and income.

 If you add up the length of all of those little arrows in the first diagram, they equal the length of this one long arrow here.
 So you’re expending the same amount of energy doing a bunch of unfocused things.
 None of them do all that well and you feel like you’re spinning your wheels.

 But what if you focused on ONLY THE BEST opportunity and used that same energy to make that great?
 The results are a factor of 10x+.

-As a real estate investor you may be trying to wholesale, fix and flip, and do that new townhouse development you’ve got your eye on.
-They all seem related (all real estate)… but each of them require your focus, energy, and your time.
+As a real estate investor, you may be trying to wholesale, fix and flip, and do that new townhouse development you’ve got your eye on.
+They all seem related (all real estate)… but each of them requires your focus, energy, and your time.

 That was the decision I made several years back after I read another book called “The Pumpkin Plan“… that really hammered home in a very simple way why it was so critical that I trim stuff down in my life and only focus on a few great things.